 2011: The Integrative Medicine Distinction Track was opened to first year medical students, allowing the Center to impart IM skills and knowledge early in the careers of future medical leaders.

-2012: The Center opened the University of Arizona Integrative Health Center, designed to provide world-class integrative primary care, prove the IM primary care model for possible replication, and be the site for an outcomes study, to fuel national conversations on insurance reimbursement for IM and preventive medicine.
+2012: The Center opened the University of Arizona Integrative Health Center, a 3-year project designed to provide world-class integrative primary care, prove the IM primary care model for possible replication, and be the site for an outcomes study, to fuel national conversations on insurance reimbursement for IM and preventive medicine.